tjthejuggler/JugCoach/docs/notes.md

 organize, consolidate the notes

 JugCoach
+-look into a way to update skilldex records from app -i think it might just be best to go directly into the firebase db -settings to make various sounds as i pass drop record and catch record.
+These should be optional and based on the coach maybe so that coaches can decide if they are going to tell me or not.
+Maybe it should even be remembered with the record if I knew that I knew there would be a sound or not or what the percent chances were and such since some coaches may have a certain chance of telling me.. also, maybe a sound at 10% over, 50% over, 100% over... these should be options.
+Maybe a certain number of catches.
+-look into ai that doesn't need training data to distinguish between different patterns from watching sensor data -we should have a button on patterns that is "this pattern is a duplicate".
+It should suggest duplicates from the most recently practice(viewed?)
+Patterns, maybe also limit it to patterns with same number of balls
+-maybe a way to train an ai using supervised because patterns are labeled with tags -distant idea: i just came up with a pattern, it is just a cascade where one ball is caught as a neck catch on one side.
+It would be so nice to quickly find out if that pattern exists and do a run of it.
+What's a better way to do this soon, and what the ultimate dream of it?
+Probably watches is better than video for comfort, but not sure watches may be annoying

+JugCoach
 It will be great to have a camera set up and I can easily just have a button to make it record and take a note of what i say and store it with whatever tags or whatever for later review
 For jahvorsky's videos I have to go through and get the new url for them all - can this be automated?
 -get it to update the skilldex record of a pattern if broken.